CoryParsnipson/rpi-proto-1/README.md

 # rpi-proto-1

-3D printable models for RPI shell prototype
+This repository contains all (hw, fw, sw) resources for an RPI shell prototype.

 # About